LarsBehrenberg/gb-content-copy/content/pages/about-us.md

 title: About us
 upperGalleryImages:
   topImage:
-    topImageUrl: /assets/winston-churchill-1945-victory-address.jpg
+    topImageUrl: /assets/winston-churchill-chamberlains-war-cabinet-1939.jpg
-    topImageTitle: Winston Churchill's 1945 victory address
+    topImageTitle: Neville Chamberlian's war cabinet; Churchill is standing behind Chamberlain
   leftImage:
-    leftImageUrl: /assets/winston-churchill-aged-25.jpg
+    leftImageUrl: /assets/charles-dickens-later-life-1867.jpg
-    leftImageTitle: A photograph of Churchill aged 25
+    leftImageTitle: Charles Dickens in 1867 aged 55
   middleImage:
-    middleImageUrl: /assets/winston-churchill-v-sign-for-victory.jpg
+    middleImageUrl: /assets/shakespeare-portrait-young-man.jpg
-    middleImageTitle: Churchill's V for victory sign
+    middleImageTitle: A portrait of William Shakespeare as a young man
   rightImage:
-    rightImageUrl: /assets/winston-churchill-coronation-robes.jpg
+    rightImageUrl: /assets/charles-darwin-in-1869-aged-sixty.jpg
-    rightImageTitle: Winston Churchill in ceremonial robes for the coronation of Elizabeth II in 1954.
+    rightImageTitle: A picture of Charles Darwin in 1869, aged 60.
 ---

-# Learn about us and why we love the Greatest Britains.
+# Learn more about the GreatestBritons